|Families with pets or young children, active couples

 Does This Breed Get Along With Other Pets?

 Yes, the Bombay cat breed does get along with other pets.
-However, she will do best as the only cat in the house.
-You might need to keep an eye on her when around other cats and pets until they get acquainted with one another.
+However, they will do their best as the only cat in the house.
+You might need to keep an eye on themwhen around other cats and pets until they get acquainted with one another.

 Things to Know When Owning a Bombay Cat

 As you can see, the Bombay is an exceptional breed of cat to own.
-But, like all pets, she does require specific kinds of care.
-From her diet requirements to her grooming needs, here is everything you need to know about caring for a Bombay.
+But like all pets, they do require specific kinds of care.
+From their diet requirements to their grooming needs, here is everything you need to know about caring for a Bombay.

 Food & Diet Requirements

-While the Bombay doesn’t have any special breed-specific diet requirements, she does need a high-quality, high-protein diet.
-Her main diet should include cat kibble.
-However, you can add a scoop of wet food to her meals once a day to keep her properly hydrated.
-Keep in mind that your Bombay’s dietary needs will change as she ages.
+While the Bombay doesn’t have any special breed-specific diet requirements, they do need a high-quality, high-protein diet.
+Their main diet should include cat kibble.
+However, you can add a scoop of wet food to their meals once a day to keep them properly hydrated.
+Keep in mind that your Bombay’s dietary needs will change as they age.
 Additionally, always provide your cat with access to fresh, clean water.

 The Bombay purebred cat is an athletic, energetic feline.
-As such, you should provide her with ample amounts of physical exercise every day.
-Whether you engage her with interactive cat toys, such as a laser, or take her for walks around the backyard in a cat harness, aim to physically engage your Bombay for at least an hour each day.
+As such, you should provide them with ample amounts of physical exercise every day.
+Whether you engage them with interactive cat toys, such as a laser, or take them for walks around the backyard in a cat harness, aim to physically engage your Bombay for at least an hour each day.

-In addition to physical exercise, your Bombay needs to be mentally stimulated too.
-You can do this by grooming her, teaching her fun new tricks, and providing her with fun, thought-provoking toys.
+In addition to physical exercise, your cat needs to be mentally stimulated too.
+You can do this by grooming them, teaching them fun new tricks, and providing them with fun, thought-provoking toys.

 As a highly intelligent feline, the Bombay can learn basic tricks with ease.
 Positive reinforcement combined with a lot of patience works best for this breed.

 Bombay cats are very low maintenance when it comes to their grooming needs.
-As self-groomers, your cat will keep herself clean and shiny.
-However, be sure to brush her once a week to keep her coat glistening.
-Trim her nails as needed and brush her teeth two to three times per week.
+As self-groomers, your cat will keep themselves clean and shiny.
+However, be sure to brush them once a week to keep their coat glistening.
+Trim their nails as needed, and brush their teeth two to three times per week.

 Health and Conditions

 The Bombay is an overall healthy cat.
-However, as with any other cat breed, she may develop health issues later on in life.
-Some issues your Bombay can suffer from include excessive tearing from her eyes and breathing troubles because of her short snout.
+However, as with any other cat breed, they may develop health issues later on in life.
+Issues that your Bombay can suffer from include excessive tearing from the eyes and breathing troubles because of their short snout.

 This is why it is so important to run, not walk, away from any Bombay breeder who does not have any vet or vaccination records for their cats.